luismarques/qemu/docs/opentitan/pyot.md

 This tool may be used in two ways, which can be combined:

 * From the command line, it is possible to run a QEMU test session for one application.
-* Using a JSON configuration file, it is possible to run several QEMU test sessions for each specified test in the configuration file.
-This mode is enabled when a JSON config file is specified.
+* Using a HJSON configuration file, it is possible to run several QEMU test sessions for each specified test in the configuration file.
+This mode is enabled when a HJSON config file is specified.

 ### Virtual machine